rapid7/insightconnect-plugins/plugins/microsoft_teams/help.md

 #### Get Channels for Team

-Returns all the channels associated with a team
+This action is used to returns all the channels associated with a team

 ##### Input